adigo-dev/adigo-dev/README.md

 ### 👋 Hi there, I'm Adigo (Developer) 👋

-## I'm a Adigo, Builds Websites and Developer
+## I'm a Adigo, Builds Websites and Developer!
-.!

 - 🔭 I’m currently working on a discord bot called lucidir
 - 🌱 I’m currently learning Python